+Efficient light coupling between two waveguides inside an optical circuit can be done with a waveguide taper.
+The coupling efficiency can be controlled via the taper length and shape.
 The EME solver is ideally suited to characterizing these devices.
-The device in this example is optimized for TE mode, but the approach can be extended to any design and polarization.
+The device in this example is optimized for TE modes, but the approach can be extended to any design and polarization.

-Once an optimal design is found, extract the S-parameters as a function of wavelength for each mode of interest.
+Once an optimal taper shape is found, extract the S-parameters as a function of wavelength for each mode of interest.
 These will be used to create a compact model in INTERCONNECT.

 Create a compact model in INTERCONNECT, using the optical n port s-parameter (SPAR) element and import the data from step 2.

 Instructions for running the model and discussion of key results